SSDI and Medical Records

 - Make 2 full copies of the records (1 for you, 1 for the application).
 The SSD office will not always make full copies on their own.

-- If you aren’t able to get a copy yourself, make sure to include a detailed medical history, all of the treatments you’ve received, and the full and accurate contact information for each health care provider who treated you.
+- If you aren’t able to get a copy yourself, make sure to include a detailed medical history.
+Write out all of the treatments you’ve received and the full and accurate contact information for each health care provider who treated you.

 Keep in Touch With Your Disability Determination Specialist